 While we have the technology to support the connectivity issue, conversations between team members, particularly on tools like Slack, can quickly become fragmented and difficult to follow later on.

 This helps avoid floods of messages, and confusing back-and-forths.
-Organizations may also want to invest in technology that facilitates this type of communication, such as shared inbox software, for example.
+Organisations may also want to invest in technology that facilitates this type of communication, such as shared inbox software, for example.

 2. Writing everything down will become the norm